-The Global Missions Health Conference is excited to announce the second year of our Research Poster Presentation that will be offered at the 2021 GMHC.
+The Global Missions Health Conference is excited to announce the second year of our Research Poster Session that will be offered at the 2021 GMHC.
 The poster session is designed to give attendees an opportunity to informally present and discuss their research with colleagues.
 We invite abstracts involving research in any area of healthcare missions (including but not limited to medicine, nursing, behavioral health, public health, dentistry, OT/PT).
 Posters must present new and unique research.
 Encore abstracts are allowed, given there is new or additional information added to the abstract and that the submitted abstract is not an exact copy of an abstract that has been presented at another conference.
 All abstracts submitted will be reviewed by our Research Poster Committee and authors will be notified of the status of their submission.

 We will begin accepting new abstracts for the GMHC 2022 starting Dec 1, 2021 through May 31st, 2022.